 i.
 According to speciesism, because they not human, it is okay to destroy their civilization and cause them great suffering, for they don’t count at all....

 b.
 Hominid species (homo floresiensis or hobbits, as self-aware as we are, found on remote island)

 i.
 Rare hunting opportunity or creatures to whom owe respect–even though not human?

 c.
 Remnant Neanderthals survived; different species, but find out your roommate is one of them

 i.
 Take him to local medical school for vivisection?

 d.
 Fact they are not human not sufficient to exclude them from moral protection

-20. One: Homo sapiens-centric speciesism: All and only humans count morally (speciesism discussed above) (and this is a truth for all beings)
+22. One: Homo sapiens-centric speciesism: All and only humans count morally (speciesism discussed above) (and this is a truth for all beings)

 a.
 Bizarrely implies that Trafalmadoreans (who are superior to us humans in every way) have a duty to sacrifice their most fundamental interests (in life) for the sake of the most trivial human interests (in tasting new types of food)